Table of Contents

 Students will be evaluated using the following criteria:

-Critical Thinking / Decision Making
+Critical Thinking / Problem Solving

 Managing performance includes providing both positive feedback when students meet expectations and constructive feedback when performance needs to improve.
 Effective performance management begins with appropriate expectations.
 Supervisors should provide student employees with a detailed job description and job expectations at the start of the position.
 In some cases, supervisors may need to engage in progressive disciplinary action with a student employee.
 Grounds for progressive disciplinary action include, but are not limited to: